-A high quality early childhood education system is characterized by appropriate ECE teacher/caregiver ratios and student group size, ECE teachers that have acquired relevant qualification undergone appropriate training and enriching, well equipped, caring and secure environment at an approved locations, all of which should be defined and enforced by regulation.

-- Early childhood education should be coordinated and delivered by qualified early childhood teachers in developmentally appropriate, educationally sound and culturally inclusive learning environments. - All settings accredited to provide early childhood education must provide an appropriately trained teacher for each group of children accessing preschool education and meet other standards which will ensure quality. - Quality preschool education actively engages parents in the expanding development of their children, in acknowledgement of their critical role, rights and needs in caring for and educating their children. - Quality preschool education is strengthened by providing quality transitions, where possible by integrating into or co-locating with primary school. - A quality preschool education reflects a belief in the uniqueness of childhood by respecting children as they are now and who they are right now.
+- Quality early childhood education is characterized by appropriate ECE teacher/caregiver ratios and group size, appropriately qualified and trained ECE teachers and enriching, well equipped, caring and secure environments in approved locations, all of which should be defined and enforced by regulation. - Early childhood education should be coordinated and delivered by qualified early childhood teachers in developmentally appropriate, educationally sound and culturally inclusive learning environments. - All settings accredited to provide early childhood education must provide an appropriately trained teacher for each group of children accessing preschool education and meet other standards which will ensure quality. - Quality preschool education actively engages parents in the expanding development of their children, in acknowledgement of their critical role, rights and needs in caring for and educating their children. - Quality preschool education is strengthened by providing quality transitions, where possible by integrating into or co-locating with primary school. - A quality preschool education reflects a belief in the uniqueness of childhood by respecting children as they are now and who they are right now.